 Q: I have worn RGP contact lenses for 13 years.
 I visited an ophthalmologist who said my eyelids were too red and gave me a sample of Pataday eye drops with a prescription for more to keep me from having dry eye in the future.

 I read the warnings on the Pataday and it says the drops are not to be used for irritation caused by contact lenses.
 I have not used the drops yet, because I'm concerned.
 D.

 A: Since I did not examine your eyes, I cannot tell you whether or not you should use Pataday.

 Interestingly, Pataday is not for dry eye but rather for ocular allergies.
 I would speak with your doctor for further clarification.
-Dr. Trattler
+Dr. William Trattler